Bcromas/propaganda_bert/README.md

 * **bert.py**
   * Train and evaluate the BERT model.
   * This file currently only generates binary predictions.
-  * File is meant to be run on a computing cluster.
-For instance, it was ran on U-M's Great Lakes cluster using SLURM.
+  * The file is meant to be run on a computing cluster.
+For instance, it was run on U-M's Great Lakes cluster using SLURM.

 Photo by [Toa Heftiba on Unsplash](https://unsplash.com/photos/QHuauUyXRt8)